-Based on the data we have available for the equity portfolios and the initial work carried out by Border to Coast in relation to their interim targets in order to achieve a 2030 goal we will need to achieve a trajectory of emissions reduction which:
+Based on the data we have available for the equity portfolios, and the initial work carried out by Border to Coast in relation to their interim targets, to achieve a 2030 goal we will need to achieve a trajectory of emissions reduction which:

-- Reduces emissions by between 67% and 75% by 2025 compared to the 2020 baseline - Accelerates the rate of emissions reduction significantly beyond that set out in Border to Coast's interim targets.
+- Reduces emissions by between 67% and 75% by 2025 compared to the 2020 baseline. - Accelerates the rate of emissions reduction significantly beyond that set out in Border to Coast's interim targets.

-The current direction of travel is positive, and possibly ahead of Border to Coast's targets, and if maintained would on a straight-line basis result in achieving net zero between 2045 and 2048.
-Thus, it is clear that a significant increase in the rate of reduction is necessary, as well as needing to fill in the data gaps which continue to exist, particularly in the area of alternatives.
+The current direction of travel is positive, and in line with Border to Coast's targets, and if maintained would on a straight-line basis result in achieving net zero between 2044 and 2048.
+Thus, it is clear that a significant increase in the rate of reduction is necessary if we are to meet our 2030 goal.
+This increase in the rate of reduction will be in addition to the need to fill in the data gaps which continue to exist, particularly within fixed income investments.
+It is anticipated that further investment within alternatives will be a focus as the opportunity to earn carbon offsets will be vital to achieve out net zero ambition.